Courthouses closed for Thanksgiving holiday

 The Supreme Court and courthouses across the state will be closed Thursday for Thanksgiving.
-The Supreme Court and the courthouses in Burleigh, Barnes, Cass, and Morton counties will be open Friday.
-The state's other courthouses will be closed.
+The Supreme Court and the courthouses in Barnes, Burleigh, Cass, and Morton counties will be open Friday.
+The state's other county courthouses will be closed.

 Courthouses closed for Thanksgiving holiday